 - One of the most famous examples of a song without a bass line is Prince's Signature Song "When Doves Cry".
 When Prince started recording it it had one; however, he felt like the song was too generic with the bass line included, and took it out.
 The lack of a bass track has become a distinctive part of the song's sound.

 - Nine Inch Nails had no bassist in the touring band prior to The Downward Spiral, with bass parts being played on synthesizer.
-After the departure of their most recent bassist, Pino Palladino, Trent Reznor decided not to replace him, going back to the Pretty Hate Machine four-piece arrangement, at least until Atticus Ross joined the band on keyboard, causing Alessandro Cortini to switch from keyboard to bass.
+After the departure of bassist Pino Palladino, Trent Reznor decided not to replace him, going back to the Pretty Hate Machine four-piece arrangement, at least until Atticus Ross joined the band on keyboard, causing Alessandro Cortini to switch from keyboard to bass.

 - In a relatively recent playing of the famous bluegrass instrumental "Foggy Mountain Breakdown", there were... two banjo solos, an acoustic guitar solo, two electric guitar solos, a fiddle solo, a mandolin solo, a harmonica solo, a piano solo, an electric organ solo and a dobro(!) solo.
 The bass didn't get a solo.
 Hell, the bassist didn't get to appear in the music video.